-Here are two different stories from two brave new mums who have come through the H.O.P.E.
-Program; Hayley and Sarah*.
+Here are two different stories from three brave new mums who have come through the H.O.P.E.
+Program; Hayley, Renee and Sarah*.

 Sarah's Story: Keeping Her Family Safe